exonum/exonum-doc/src/get-started/create-service.md

 }
 ```

-In the code above we prepared a logger which will show us what Exonum Node does.
+In the code above we prepared a logger which will show us what Exonum node does.

 Exonum contais `Blockchain` type.
 To create blockchain we should create a database instance and declare a list of
 provided services.
 While we haven't implemented a service we keep the list
 empty.
+You can read more about services in the [Services](../architecture/services.md)
+article.

 We use `MemoryDB` to store our data in this demo, because `MemoryDB` is an
 in-memory database implementation useful for development and testing purposes.
 But there is `LevelDB` support as well as we recommend to use it in production.
+Put this code after logger initialization into `main` function body:

 ```rust
 let db = MemoryDB::new();